Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Medical laboratory assistants need to possess:
+Medical laboratory assistants need:

-• the ability to follow instructions
+• The ability to follow both verbal and written instructions

-• the ability to pay attention to detail
+• Attention to detail

-• the ability to work quickly, carefully and precisely
+• The ability to work quickly, carefully, and precisely

-• the people skills to work well with co-workers and the public
+• The ability to work well with others

-• a basic grasp of biology and medical terms
+• A basic grasp of biology and medical terms

-• a thorough knowledge of lab safety procedures
+• A thorough knowledge of lab safety procedures

-• basic computer skills
+• Record-keeping skills

-• basic math skills
+• Basic math skills

 They should enjoy:

-• taking a step-by-step approach to their work
+• Taking a step-by-step approach to their work

-• setting up and maintaining lab equipment
+• Setting up and maintaining equipment

-• helping people and assisting medical personnel.
+• Helping people and assisting other health-care professionals

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.